woocommerce/testimonials/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+* Added avatar display options and performed routine plugin maintenance.

 = 1.0.0 =
 * Initial release.
 Woo!

 == Changelog ==

+= 1.1.0 =
+* 2012-11-08
+* Added option to display or hide the avatar.
+* Fixed bug where %%AVATAR%% tag was displaying if no avatar image was available for a testimonial.

 = 1.0.0 =
+* 2012-10-23
 * Initial release.
 Woo!